 Unauthorized possession or use of these devices is grounds for confiscation.
 Repeated unauthorized use will result in disciplinary action.
 Depending on the nature of the unauthorized use, the student's parents and/or law enforcement may be contacted and the student's cell phone may be searched.
-Therefore, unauthorized use is grounds for confiscation of the device by school officials, including classroom teachers, and will result in disciplinary action.
-Devices will be confiscated by the teacher and turned into the main office.
-Violations are accumulative for the school year.
-Refusal to give the device to the school administrator will result in 1 day OSS.
+Therefore, unauthorized use is grounds for confiscation of the device by school officials, including classroom teachers, and may result in disciplinary action.
+Devices may be confiscated by the teacher and may be turned in to the main office.
+Violations are cumulative for the school year.

-- First Offense: Confiscation, returned to student at the end of the school day - Second Offense: Confiscation, returned to student at the end of the school day, parent contact. - Third Offense: Parent contact, confiscation until parent picks up device.
+- First Documented Offense: Confiscation by teacher, returned to student at the end of the school day. - Second Documented Offense: Confiscation by teacher, returned to student at the end of the school day, teacher-parent contact. - Third Documented Offense: Confiscated phone turned in to the main office, parent contact, confiscation until parent picks up device.